 - to active employees of the University of California until eleven months or more after the date of retirement or termination.

-- The Office of Special Events & Protocol, under the Vice Chancellor of External Affairs, shall oversee the administration and processing of nominations for both awards.
+1. The Office of Special Events & Protocol, under the Vice Chancellor of Strategic Communications, shall oversee the administration and processing of nominations for both awards.